Sky Bet Android App

 Sky Bet Android app review

-Due to Google Play restrictions you’ll need to download their app directly from the Sky Bet site, but once you’ve done so and logged into your Sky Bet account you’l be presented with vast numbers of markets.
+Due to Google Play restrictions you’ll need to download the app directly from the Sky Bet site, but once you’ve done so and logged into your Sky Bet account you’l be presented with vast numbers of sports and markets to bet on.

 As mentioned, the simple number of markets here is exceptional with a wide range of events dominating your screen as soon as you log into the app.